 After a silence of some time an old man rose, went to the door, took down the Spanish flag, brought it and laid it at my feet, and then received the American flag, and elevated it on the staff which had lately borne the standard of his Catholic Majesty.
 This gave great satisfaction to the Osage and Kaw, both of whom decidedly avow themselves to be under American protection.
 Perceiving that every face in the council was clouded with sorrow as if some great national calamity was about to befall them, I took up the contested colors and told them ‘that as they had now shown themselves dutiful children in acknowledging their great American father, I did not wish to embarrass them with the Spaniards, for it was the wish of the Americans that their red brethren should remain peaceably round their own fires, and not embroil themselves in any dispute between the white people; and that for fear the Spaniards might return there in force again, I returned them their flag, but with the injunction that it should never be hoisted again during our stay.’
 At this, there was a general shout of applause, and the charge was particularly attended to.”

-Thus, was the United States flag raised for the first time in what is now the State of Kansas on September 29, 1806.
+Thus, the United States flag was raised for the first time in the State of Kansas on September 29, 1806.

-Having obtained horses from the Indians, Pike left the Pawnee village on October 7, taking a course a little west of south.
-On the 8th he came again upon the Spanish trail, and at one of the camps counted 59 fires, which, at six men to a fire, signified a force of 354 troopers.
+Pike obtained horses from the Indians and left the Pawnee village on October 7, taking a course a little west of south.
+On the 8th, he came again upon the Spanish trail and at one of the camps counted 59 fires, which, at six men to a fire, signified a force of 354 troopers.
 Solomon’s Fork was again crossed on the 9th, much farther to the west, and here, another Spanish camp was found.
 The party reached the Smoky Hill Fork on the 13th, not far from the boundary line of the counties of Russell and Ellsworth, and the following day arrived at the divide between the Arkansas and the Kansas Rivers.
-Here, Pike and a small party became lost on the prairie and did not turn up for several days, the expedition meantime continuing to the Arkansas River, where the lost party under Pike overtook it.
+Here, Pike and a small party became lost on the prairie and did not turn up for several days.
+The expedition continued to the Arkansas River, where the lost party under Pike overtook it.
 The river was crossed on the 19th.

-By November 9th he was near the place where Hartland in Kearny County, Kansas once stood.
-Here, at one of the Spanish encampments, he counted 96 fires, indicating that the force had been augmented to from 600 to 700 troopers.
+By November 9, he was near the place where Hartland in Kearny County, Kansas once stood.
+Here, at one of the Spanish encampments, he counted 96 fires, indicating that the force had been augmented from 600 to 700 troopers.

-While Pike was in camp on the Rio del Norte River, in what is now New Mexico, he and his party were captured by a detachment of Spanish cavalry and conducted to Santa Fe.
+While Pike was in camp on the Rio del Norte River in New Mexico, he and his party were captured by a detachment of Spanish cavalry and conducted to Santa Fe.
 This was in February 1807.
-He was well treated, and after being taken to Chihuahua, where his papers were confiscated, was conducted east through what is now Texas and finally liberated near Natchitoches, Louisiana.
+He was well treated, and after being taken to Chihuahua, where his papers were confiscated, he was conducted east through Texas and finally liberated near Natchitoches, Louisiana.

-Thus the project of exploring the Red River was defeated and one of the objects of the expedition was not accomplished.
+Thus the project of exploring the Red River was defeated, and one of the objects of the expedition was not accomplished.
 The Spanish governor suspected that Pike was leagued with Aaron Burr to detach a portion of Spanish territory.
-But as not a scrap was found to connect him with the “Burr Conspiracy,” the Spanish treated Pike and his men as respectable Americans, advanced him $1,000 on the credit of the United States, and escorted him to Natchitoches, which town was conceded to be within the American domain.
-The upper course of the Red River was claimed by Spain, and to have permitted Pike to explore it would have been tantamount to a recognition that American territory extended to that river.
-Three years later, Pike’s journal was published and the wonderful possibilities of Kansas were thus made known to the English speaking nations.
+But as not a scrap was found to connect him with the “Burr Conspiracy.”
+The Spanish treated Pike and his men as respectable Americans, advanced him $1,000 on the credit of the United States, and escorted him to Natchitoches, which town was conceded to be within the American domain.
+Spain claimed the upper course of the Red River, and to have permitted Pike to explore it would have been tantamount to a recognition that American territory extended to that river.
+Three years later, Pike’s journal was published, and the wonderful possibilities of Kansas were thus made known to the English-speaking nations.

 About the Article: The majority of this historic text was published in Kansas: A Cyclopedia of State History, Volume I; edited by Frank W. Blackmar, A.M.
 Ph.
 D.; Standard Publishing Company, Chicago, IL 1912.
-However, the text that appears on this page is not verbatim, as additions, updates, and editing has occurred.
+However, the text on this page is not verbatim, as additions, updates, and editing have occurred.